 from forze.application.contracts.cache import CacheSpec

-cache_spec = CacheSpec(namespace="projects", ttl=timedelta(minutes=10))
+cache_spec = CacheSpec(name="projects", ttl=timedelta(minutes=10))

-Resolving ports from specs
+Resolving ports

-search = ctx.search(project_search_spec)
+search = ctx.search_query(project_search_spec)

 cache = ctx.cache(cache_spec)

-counter = ctx.counter("tickets")
+counter = ctx.counter(counter_spec)

-storage = ctx.storage("attachments")
+storage = ctx.storage(storage_spec)